Mohammad Abu Zrayq: Club career

 He started his career for Al-Ramtha and was loaned to Al-Sailiya in the summer of 2019.

 On 9 January 2022, he joined Libyan club Al Ahli on a free transfer.

 On 15 August 2022, he joined Tunisian club Espérance de Tunis, in a three-year deal.
+On 3 December 2023, he made his return to Al Ahli for 3 months before joining hometown club Al Wehdat.
+On 30 July 2024, Sharara joined Iraq Stars League side Al-Shorta.
+On 30 January 2025, he joined Al-Hussein.

+Return to Al-Ramtha

+On 20 July 2025, Al-Ramtha announced the signing of Sharara on a one-year, free transfer from Al-Hussein.

 International career

 Sharara played his first international match with the Jordan national team against Slovakia in a friendly match on 7 June 2019.
 He was named in Jordan's squad for the 2021 FIFA Arab Cup.